Fornaxian/pixeldrain_web/res/include/md/about.md

 Here is a summary of all the rules and limitations:

-* Each paying customer using your affiliate code will earn you €0.50 in prepaid credit every month.
+* Each paying customer using your affiliate code will earn you €0.01 in prepaid credit every day.
 The credit is added to your account on a daily basis, as you can see on the [transactions page](/user/prepaid/transactions).
 * Sponsoring someone with an affiliate code does not cost you any extra money.
   The resulting fee comes out of pixeldrain's pockets.
 * You can only earn pixeldrain credit with the affiliate program.
 There is no